 Marijuana legalization has also generated significant short-term health costs from an increase in injuries from marijuana concentrate extraction labs.
-These labs use volatile solvents like butane to extract concentrated THC from marijuana plant material, which easily pools in enclosed spaces and can explode if a spark or flame is introduced.35 The resulting explosions not only hurt those present, they also crease major property damage and dislocation of nearby residents or businesses.36
+These labs use volatile solvents like butane to extract concentrated THC from marijuana plant material, which easily pools in enclosed spaces and can explode if a spark or flame is introduced.
+The resulting explosions not only hurt those present, they also crease major property damage and dislocation of nearby residents or businesses.

-In Oregon, where the state police have kept statistics on this trend, data is available on the health costs to treat those injured in extraction lab explosions, which have also occurred in legal marijuana business, despite regulation.37 In the first twelve months after retail legalization (July 2015 - July 2016), the number of burn victims from marijuana concentrate extraction increased from seven to 30, and the associated health care costs for these victims also increased by \$4.1 million, from \$1.1 million to \$5.2 million.38 This reversed a downward trend, as seen in the graphic below:

-Graphic from Oregon State Police.
-Note how costs declined from 2013-2014 but then rose sharply the following year when non-medical use was legalized.
+In Oregon, where the state police have kept statistics on this trend, data is available on the health costs to treat those injured in extraction lab explosions, which have also occurred in legal marijuana business, despite regulation.
+In the first twelve months after retail legalization (July 2015 - July 2016), the number of burn victims from marijuana concentrate extraction increased from 7 to 30, and the associated health care costs for these victims also increased by \$4.1 million, from \$1.1 million to \$5.2 million.
+This reversed a downward trend, as seen in the graphic below (note how costs declined from 2013-2014 but then rose sharply the following year when non-medical use was legalized).